Skip to main content

 • NETWORK: The registration failed because of missing network connection, try again when network is back.

-• ACTION_REQUIRED: You should inform the user that an action is required on the distributor to work.
+• ACTION_REQUIRED: You should inform the user that an action is required on the distributor for it to work.

 On Android